tyage/turkassign/browser/README.md

-# Task pooler helper for assignment
+# Turkassign library for browser

 It provides some functions that communicate to task pooler